 The plan is simple: Charlie has rigged the building’s security cameras to play on a pre-recorded loop, which will buy her 15 minutes to break into Dick’s office and retrieve all of his emails about the archeological digs he’s been funding for months, and then she’ll go to her desk to wipe Frank’s hard drive of any evidence of Sam and Dean and Frank's intel on Leviathans before she skips town for Middle Earth or Hogwarts.
 The only problem?
 Bobby shoved his flask into Charlie’s bag, hitching a ride into headquarters.

-The caper scenes are punctuated with snappy music, slick split-screens covering all angles of action in quick cuts, and they're perfect.
+The caper scenes are punctuated with snappy music, slick split-screens covering all angles of action in quick cuts, and they're nearly perfect.
 It’s a first for “Supernatural,” because the action is centered on Charlie, not Sam and Dean, who are giving her the play-by-play through a Bluetooth earpiece while they’re safely stowed in a van.
-It’s Dean’s turn to embarrass himself as he has to coach Charlie through flirting her way past the security guard outside of Dick’s office, because Charlie is gay, and doesn’t know how to flirt with men.
+It’s Dean’s turn to exploit his...special talents as he has to coach Charlie through flirting her way past the security guard outside of Dick’s office, because Charlie is gay, and doesn’t know how to flirt with men.
 She approaches him with a jittery smile as Dean sets the mood.
 “Relax, Charlie, you just got home and Scarlett Johannson is waiting for you.”
-Dean’s essentially seducing a man, saying things like “It shows, you look amazing,” and it’s glorious.
+Dean’s essentially seducing a man, saying things like “You ever do anything else with your free time like take a girl out of a drink?”
+And it’s glorious.
 Sam finally breaks and nearly ruins the whole mission when Dean bleats, “Stop laughing, Sammy” and Charlie blurts it out, too.
 She recovers and manages to slip by the security guard with the promise to meet up for drinks later and a coy hair twirl.
 I’m not surprised that the password to his desktop is “w1nn1ng.”
 I wonder where Dick keeps his tiger blood.

 Unfortunately, the security guard isn’t as dumb as assumed, and he heads back to find Charlie after just a few minutes.
 Bobby mindfreaks the door shut and locks it, giving Charlie time to duck into Dick’s bathroom while the emails are finishing copying.
 She stalls with more unsupervised flirting, and stealthily pockets the flash drive.
 Mission accomplished.